sebasjm/antlr/README.txt

   Uses ANTLR v3 now for the first time inside v3 source. :)
   ActionTranslator.java

+* Fixed a bug where referencing a return value on a rule didn't work because later a ref to that rule's predefined properties didn't properly force a return value struct to be built.
+Added unit test.

 June 6, 2006

 * New DFA mechanisms.
 Cyclic DFA are implemented as state tables,